 1 small head of cabbage, shredded

-1 tbsp basil, chopped
+1 tbsp basil, chopped3 Portobello mushrooms, chopped

-1 ½ cups boca crumbles
+1 ½ cups boca crumbles3 tbsp soy sauce

 1 tsp Hungarian paprika